-Unexpected financial burden, illness, and divorce are just a few of the circumstances surrounding the need for older children to care for their younger siblings.
-While many responsibility thirsty teens and tweens crave the chance to demonstrate their babysitting prowess, having to routinely care for a younger brother or sister stirs a bag of mixed emotions.
+Unexpected financial burden, illness and divorce are just a few of the circumstances surrounding the need for older children to care for their younger siblings.
+While many responsibility-thirsty teens and tweens crave the chance to demonstrate their babysitting prowess, having to routinely care for a younger brother or sister stirs a bag of mixed emotions.

-Should older children be expected to 'pitch in' and care for their younger siblings?
-Do care giving siblings deserve compensation, or is their contribution expected as part of their family responsibilities?
+Should older children be expected to pitch in and care for their younger siblings?
+Do caregiving siblings deserve compensation, or is their contribution expected as part of their family responsibilities?
 How does having one child care for another impact the family dynamics and the relationships of the children?

-A naturally bossy child might need occasional reminders of the difference between being 'Boss' and being 'In charge'.
-"It can be tough for teens to transition back and forth from being a child when their parents are home, to being the care giver and responsible party when they're 'in charge'," Bridge adds.
+A naturally bossy child might need occasional reminders of the difference between being "boss" and being in charge.
+"It can be tough for teens to transition back and forth from being a child when their parents are home, to being the caregiver and responsible party when they're 'in charge'," Bridge adds.

-Adding to the fray is the potential for resentment for the need to 'act like an adult' or 'miss out on what their friends are doing'.
+Adding to the fray is the potential for resentment for the need to act like an adult or miss out on what their friends are doing.
 While many older children do demonstrate varying levels of resentment, most do not exhibit any more resentment for caring for a sibling than they do for taking out the trash or performing other routine chores.
-"Although she does resent helping out, if I mention hiring someone to baby-sit, the thought of her losing out on the income sits even worse with her," shares Perry.
+"Although she does resent helping out, if I mention hiring someone to babysit, the thought of her losing out on the income sits even worse with her," shares Perry.

 In some cases, teens and tweens relish the chance to be granted responsibility or to shower a younger child with attention for structured periods of time.
-"The older she got my daughter would suggest my husband and I go out to dinner and offer to care for her siblings," effuses Schmidt.
+"The older she got my daughter would suggest my husband and I go out to dinner and offer to care for her siblings," shares Schmidt.

 "I think the most negative aspect of it is that my brother sees me more in a maternal/authoritative role and even so, I wouldn't really classify that as negative," Glashaw adds.
-By participating in a variety of aspects as they are growing up, teen care givers and their younger sibling usually build a very strong foundation for the relationships they'll share as adults.
+By participating in a variety of aspects as they are growing up, teen caregivers and their younger sibling usually build a very strong foundation for the relationships they'll share as adults.